tsuhagia/RINRUS-public/README.md

 - CMake >= 3.10
 - Any C/C++ compiler suite with C++11 support

-Current production-level use cases are described in `bin/`.
-The first public release (version 0.2) includes examples 1, 2, and 4 only!
-Examples 3 and 5 will be available soon.

 Currently, RINRUS can generate appropriate QM-cluster model input files for
 -Gaussian09/Gaussian16
 -the Gaussian-xTB wrapper developed by the Asparu-Guzik group (https://github.com/aspuru-guzik-group/xtb-gaussian)